markviews/VRChatVibratorController/README.md

 * If friend with toy has this mod they won't have to open the webpage

 ### Credits
-* Plague for [PlagueButtonAPI](https://github.com/OFWModz/PlagueButtonAPI) and helping me with the project a bunch
+Plague for [PlagueButtonAPI](https://github.com/OFWModz/PlagueButtonAPI) and helping me with the project a bunch
-* abbeybabbey for UI improvments
+<br>abbeybabbey for UI improvments

 ### Note
 This mod is not developed by or associated with Lovense or Hytto.